MachadoLhes/RestQL-docs/restql/savedQueries.md

 # Saved Queries

-restQL Server is able to save queries.
-On saving, restQL server will generate an unique URL where you can execute your query with a simple `GET` call.
+restQL-http is able to save queries.
+On saving, restQL-http will generate an unique URL where you can execute your query with a simple `GET` call.
 You can also include parameters in your query and set them when running the query using URL query string or HTTP headers.

-restQL Server works with a revision system.
+restQL-http works with a revision system.
 Once you save a query, it's immutable.
 If you save another query with the same queryId of an existing one, the server will not touch the previous query but rather it will create a new revision.

 This is designed to avoid unaware impact in production system and to optimize caching.

-To save queries access restQL manager.
-The default port is 9001: http://my-ip:9001.
+To save queries access restQL-manager.
+The default port is 3000: http://my-ip:3000.

 ## Saved queries format